-Although the dollar amounts awarded through the Community Development Block Grant (CDBG) and Home Investments Partnerships (HOME) programs have decreased significantly over the past few years, the City of North Little Rock recognizes and values the opportunities the available funding provides to enhance the quality of life for our low to moderate income residents.
+The City of North Little Rock recognizes and values the opportunities that the Community Development Block Grant (CDBG) and HOME Investments Partnerships (HOME) programs provide to enhance the quality of life for its low and moderate income residents.
 The City strives to maintain its history of administering successful and effective programs and continues to encourage broad community involvement in the process.
-The table below lists 2017 projects and budget.
-(This table is also shown in section AP-35 of this document.)